AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-variations.md

 **Master** is an integral part of a content fragment and by definition it holds the master copy of the content, whereas the variations hold the individual updated and tailored versions of that content.
 When Master is updated it is possible that these changes are also relevant to the variations and, therefore, need to be propagated to them..

 When editing a variation you have access to the action for synchronizing the current element of the variation with Master.
-This allows you to automatically copy changes made to Master to the required variation.
+This lets you automatically copy changes made to Master to the required variation.

 >[!CAUTION]
 >